vincentclaes/datajob/README.md

 When __entering the contextmanager__ of DataJobStack:

-A [DataJobContext](./datajob/datajob_stack.py#L48) is initialized which provides context in to deploy run a data pipeline on AWS.
+A [DataJobContext](./datajob/datajob_stack.py#L48) is initialized to deploy and run a data pipeline on AWS.
 The following resources are created:
 1) "data bucket"
     - an S3 bucket that you can use to dump ingested data, dump intermediate results and the final output.